ALPS Installation on Mac/Linux from Sources

 We can now proceed to download and build the ALPS library.

-In the snippet below, please replace /path/to/install/directory with the actual directory on your system you want ALPS to be installed.
+In the snippet below, replace </path/to/install/dir> with the directory where you want ALPS installed.

 $ git clone https://github.com/alpsim/ALPS alps-src